tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 not necessarily represent the standard of care by which the adequacy of a given professional service must be judged nor should this document be applied without consideration of a project’s unique aspects.
-This guide has been approved through the Accellera consensus process and serves to increase the awareness of information and approaches in verification methodology.
+The original SystemVerilog version of this guide has been approved through the Accellera consensus process and serves to increase the awareness of information and approaches in verification methodology.
 This guide may have several recommendations to accomplish the same thing and may require some